1974 World Series: Game 3

 With the Series shifting back to Oakland, it was A's ace Catfish Hunter's turn to be brilliant.
-Hunter shut out the Dodgers on four hits through seven innings, and his teammates provided him with two runs in the third when Bill North scored on an error by catcher Joe Ferguson and an RBI single by Joe Rudi.
+Hunter shut out the Dodgers on four hits through seven innings, and his teammates scored two runs in the third when Bill North scored on an error by catcher Joe Ferguson and an RBI single by Joe Rudi.
 The A's added another run in the fourth on Bert Campaneris' RBI single.

 The Dodgers got their only runs on homers by Bill Buckner in the eighth and Willie Crawford in the ninth.

 Rollie Fingers was not awarded the save because in 1974, tougher criteria were adopted for saves where the tying run had to be on base or at the plate when the reliever entered to qualify for a save.